 We especially watch the moral trends in nations that had strong biblical traditions and that have received the blessings of Abraham.
 Read more about this in the Life, Hope & Truth section “12 Tribes of Israel.”

-Jesus listed religious deception, wars, famines and pestilences as “the beginning of sorrows,” or birth pangs that will lead to the birth of a new world of peace (Matthew 24:5-8).
+Jesus listed religious deception, wars, famines, pestilences (disease epidemics and pandemics) and earthquakes as “the beginning of sorrows,” or birth pangs that will lead to the birth of a new world of peace (Matthew 24:5-8).
 A careful analysis of the “Four Horsemen of the Apocalypse” shows that the mysterious horsemen John saw represent these same four trends (Revelation 6:1-8).

 We will strive to watch these trends that will intensify in the end times.